f5devcentral/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

    #.
 Look at the **CI_JOB_NAME**, ``alpine3.9``, and here like other jobs, we have set
       a varible ``$NAME`` with ``nginx-plus-$CI_JOB_NAME-$CI_PIPELINE_ID``: This uses the Job name (``alpine3.9``) and the unique Pipeline ID of this run as the docker image name.
-Having a unique image name that references a build job allows us to roll back or deploy a previously know good build
+Having a unique image name that references a build job allows us to roll back or deploy to a previously know good build

 16. A Docker Container Registry is integrated into GitLab, and every